jacobc2700/flexer/README.md

 PUT/POST = usually read the body
 GET = usually reads the path params

+Usually the content body is used for the data that is to be uploaded/downloaded to/from the server and the query parameters are used to specify the exact data requested

 ### Problems:

 - use lodash to capitalize every first letter of each woird in str